 a.
 Midrash is a genre of rabbinic literature that includes nonliteral elaborations of biblical texts.

-The author of more than 30 novels, plays and profiles of biblical figures, Elie Wiesel received the Nobel Peace Prize in 1986.
-This online publication is adapted from Wiesel’s article “Supporting Roles: Joshua,” which was published in Bible Review in December 1998.
+The author of more than 30 novels, plays and profiles of Biblical figures, Elie Wiesel received the Nobel Peace Prize in 1986.
+This online publication is adapted from Wiesel’s article “Supporting Roles: Aaron,” which was published in Bible Review in December 1998.
 At the inception of Wiesel’s Supporting Roles series in Bible Review, BAS editors wrote: